mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

 improvement suggestions are very valuable.
 The API of BiMDP should be pretty stable now, we currently don't expect any significant breakages.

-Here is a brief summary of the most imortant features in BiMDP:
+Here is a brief summary of the most important features in BiMDP:

 - Nodes can specify other nodes as jump targets, where the execution or training will be continued (in contrast to the strictly linear execution